proddata/crate/docs/appendices/glossary.rst

         :ref:`sql_subquery_expressions`

-.. _glossary-p:
+.. _gloss-p:

 P
 -

-.. _glossary-partition-column:
+.. _gloss-partition-column:

 **Partition column**
     A column used to :ref:`partition a table <partitioned-tables>`.
 Specified by the :ref:`PARTITIONED BY clause <sql-create-table-partitioned-by>`.

-    Also known as a :ref:`PARTITIONED BY column
-    <glossary-partitioned-by-column>` or :ref:`partitioned column
+    Also known as a :ref:`PARTITIONED BY column <gloss-partitioned-by-column>` or :ref:`partitioned column <gloss-partitioned-column>`.
-    <glossary-partitioned-column>`.

     A table may be partitioned by one or more columns: